Revel Systems Review

 - Onsite Support: For onsite technical support, you’ll need to contact Revel.
 There are additional fees involved.

 - Revel University: This is Revel’s website for training and videos.

 - Social Media: Revel does have a blog; if you’re interested in what they’re working on, it’s worth taking a look.
 There are also various social media accounts you can take a look at, including Instagram, Twitter, Facebook, and LinkedIn.

 Hundreds of merchants have tried Revel POS, and reviews of their experiences can be found right here on the Merchant Maverick site (in the comments section below).
 Here are some of the more recent issues and complaints with the system.

-Positive Reviews and Testimonials:
+Positive Reviews & Testimonials

-- “Always On” Mode.
-Formerly known as offline mode, this feature allows you to continue to do business as usual even if your Internet is down (or experiencing a slowdown).
-This feature is still pretty unique among POS providers, and allows you to continue to accept cash and card payments
+- “Always On” Mode: Formerly known as offline mode, this feature allows you to continue to do business as usual even if your internet is down (or experiencing a slowdown).
+This feature is still pretty unique among POS providers and allows you to continue to accept cash and card payments.